gamersekofy/fitnutri/Milestones/M3/M3 Docs/README.md

-M3V1 and M3V2 will be hosted here.
+M3V1 and M3V2 docs will be uploaded to this directory.